 After Pastor P.L.
 Washington the organizing pastor of Faith Missionary Baptist Church was called to glory in 1996, was elected the 2nd pastor of Faith.
 Served eight years as the President of the Congress of Christian Education of the Union Missionary Baptist District Association.
 Served as Faith-Based Initiative Coordinator for the Missionary Baptist State Convention of Missouri, until resigned from this position and retired from the job of thirty-three years as Human Resource Director and General Affairs Manager to be wife's primary caregiver who was diagnosed with cancer in 2010.

 Elected Moderator of the Union Missionary Baptist District Association in September of 2015.
-Received an Honorary Doctorate Degree of Divinity from Anchor Theological Seminary, presented by Executive Vice President of the school, Rev. Dr. Rodney J. Howlett Sr. during the church’s fiftieth anniversary service on November 6, 2016.
+Received an Honorary Doctorate Degree of Divinity from Anchor Theological Seminary, presented by Executive Vice President of the school, Rev. Dr. Rodney J. Howlett Sr. during the church’s fiftieth-anniversary service on November 6, 2016.
 Graduated Suma Cumme Laude with a Bachelor’s degree in Theology from Anchor Theological Seminary June 2, 2018.

 Favorite Bible verse,” I will bless the LORD at all times: his praise shall continually be in my mouth.
 Psalm 34:1